Tiong Bahru: History

-The bomb shelters built during 1940 were effective in providing refuge for many residents during the Japanese occupation.
+The bomb shelters built around 1940 were effective in providing refuge for many residents during the Japanese occupation.
 Then, Japanese soldiers who used British prisoners-of-war to perform duties and labour on site occupied many flats, which were also used as brothels and gambling dens.

 The SIT's pre-war housing output of 2112 units was insufficient to meet the housing shortage as it only provided about 100 units per year.
 As a result, the committee planned a three-year immediate housing programme to alleviate the problem.
 As a result, a total of 1258 flats were added in Tiong Bahru.
 They were built in differently from the pre-war flats and had a communal dwelling concept, with open courtyard spaces.
 These flats were housed by approximately 17,000 people in the 1950s.

 In 2003, as a result of many years of discussion over the estate's heritage status as a pioneering experiment in modern urban housing and in its entrenched familiarity in Singaporeans' sense of place, twenty blocks of the pre-WWII flats were gazetted by the Urban Redevelopment Authority for conservation.
 Included in the Tiong Bahru Conservation Area are 36 units of shop houses on Outram Road.

 The junction of Seng Poh Road and Tiong Bahru Road housed a "bird corner" dating back to the early 1980s.
 The owners of song birds such as Prinias, Robins, and Shrikes would gather at the corner to meet and chat over tea and coffee.
 The corner was disrupted by the building of the Link Hotel in 2003.
 In 2008 the owners of the hotel decided to reopen the structure for hanging birdcages.

 In 2010, the estate and its residents were the subject of the tenth of the Civic Life films by the Irish filmmakers, Joe Lawlor and Christine Molloy.
 150 volunteers from the estate and from across Singapore were involved.
 The film premiered at the National Museum of Singapore in October 2010.

 Tiong Bahru is now seen as a hotspot for millennials who enjoy the old nostalgic vibes of the area.
 It attracts a good number of high-income residential population due to its close proximity to the CBD, while retaining a traditional Singapore charm.
 There is a thriving art community in the district, with murals and art-centric shops in the area.